Gauri Viswanathan

-Gauri Viswanathan (born November 5, 1950) is an Indian American academic.
+Gauri Viswanathan (born 5 November 1950) is an Indian American academic.
 She is the Class of 1933 Professor in the Humanities and Director of the South Asia Institute at Columbia University.

 Biography

-Viswanathan was born on November 5, 1950, in Kolkata, the daughter of UN officials.
+Viswanathan was born on 5 November 1950 in present-day Kolkata, the capital of West Bengal.
+Her parents were UN officials.

 She earned her bachelor's and master's degrees from the University of Delhi and her doctorate from Columbia University.
 Her research has focused on nineteenth-century British and colonial cultural studies.

 She is the author of Masks of Conquest: Literary Study and British Rule in India (1989), which won the James Russell Lowell Prize from the Modern Language Association, and Outside the Fold: Conversion, Modernity, and Belief (1998), which won the Harry Levin Prize awarded by the American Comparative Literature Association.
 She also received a Guggenheim Fellowship in 1990 and was a Mellon Fellow in 1986.